Learning from Historical Activations in Graph Neural Networks: Properties of

 \section{Properties of \methodname}

 In this section, we discuss the properties of our \methodname, which motivate its architectural design choices.
-In particular, these properties show how (i) layer-wise attention mitigates over-smoothing and acts as a dynamic trajectory filter, (ii) layer-wise attention can allow the architecture to approximate low/high pass filters, and (iii) node-wise attention is beneficial in our \methodname.
+While the general idea of attention over a sequence of representations is not unique to \methodname{}, the specific combination with GNN historical activations yields properties that do not arise in standard attention-based pooling.
+In particular, these properties show how (i) layer-wise attention mitigates over-smoothing and acts as a dynamic trajectory filter, (ii) the signed normalization (rather than softmax) enables the architecture to approximate low/high pass filters over the layer trajectory, and (iii) node-wise attention at readout is beneficial in our \methodname.

 \textbf{ \methodname\ can mitigate Over-smoothing.} One key property of \methodname\ is its ability to mitigate the over-smoothing problem in a simple way.
 As node embeddings tend to become indistinguishable after a certain depth $l_{os}$, i.e., $|\mathbf{x}_v^{(l_1)} - \mathbf{x}_u^{(l_2)}| = 0$ for all node pairs $u,v$ and layers $l_1,l_2 \ge l_{os}$, \methodname\ aggregates representations across layers using a weighted combination: